dandybouquet/dandybouquet.github.io/pages/tutorials/nexgen-vrchat.markdown

 ---
 layout: tutorial
 title: Porting a NexGen Model to VR Chat
-subtitle: A Tutorial by DandyBouquet.
-Last Updated 2024/6/5
+subtitle: "A Tutorial by DandyBouquet.
+Last Updated 2024/6/5"
 permalink: /tutorials/nexgen-vrchat
 ---